-BVD is an OIE listed disease (OIE 2018c).
+BVD is an OIE listed disease (OIE 2019b).

-BVD1 is widespread in Australia however the more virulent BVD2 has not been reported in Australia (Animal Health Australia 2016).
-BVD2 is a notifiable disease of animals in Australia (Department of Agriculture 2016).
+BVD1 is widespread in Australia however the more virulent BVD2 has not been reported in Australia (AHA 2019).
+BVD2 is a notifiable disease of animals in Australia (Department of Agriculture, Water and the Environment 2019).

-Bovine viral diarrhoea leads to major losses in dairy and beef herds.
+BVD leads to major losses in dairy and beef herds.
 Two genotypes, BVD1 and BVD2, have been identified.
 BVD1 is widespread globally, including in Australia.
 BVD2 is more pathogenic, causing severe haemorrhaging and loss of condition, with high mortality rates, and is increasingly recognised in North America and Europe (Collins et al. 2009).
-A third putative genotype, atypical BVDV (a 'HoBi-like' pestivirus), has recently been proposed (Bauermann, Flores & Ridpath 2012).
+A third putative genotype, atypical BVDV (a 'HoBi-like' pestivirus), has been proposed (Bauermann, Flores & Ridpath 2012).
 Infection due to atypical BVDV has been reported in Asia, Europe and South America (Bauermann et al. 2013; Weber et al. 2014).

 The epidemiology and pathogenesis of BVD is complex but is well studied in domestic cattle.
-Pathogenesis depends on a number of host factors and the specific properties of the infecting BVDV isolate (Radostits et al. 2007b).
+Pathogenesis depends on a number of host factors and the specific properties of the infecting BVDV isolate (Radostits et al. 2007).
 BVDV is lymphotrophic, leading to immunosuppression and increased susceptibility to concurrent disease (Walz et al. 2010).
-BVD is characterised by high morbidity (80 to 100 per cent) and low case fatality (5 to 10 per cent) (Harkness & Van der Lugt 1994).
+BVD is characterised by high morbidity (80 to 100%) and low case fatality (5 to 10%) (Harkness & Van der Lugt 1994).
 BVDV isolates may be non-cytopathic (NCP) or cytopathic (CP) biotypes.
 NCP biotypes appear to be the cause of acute infections, although CP isolates have induced acute infection under experimental conditions (Potgieter 2004).
-The most important source for introducing BVDV infection into a herd is Persistently Infected (PI) animals (Potgieter 2004).
+The most important source for introducing BVDV infection into a herd is persistently infected (PI) animals (Potgieter 2004).